The Casio Mini Keyboard (SA-76) is perfect for introducing your kids to the wonderful world of electronic music. So gift one to your kid today!

 However, this is not a controller keyboard, so there’s no easy way to get the sounds/songs that you play on this keyboard on to a computer.
 It also doesn’t come with a microphone.

-Though the reviews say that adults can also use it, the keys are smallish, compared to those on a normal keyboard. if you’re an adult go for normal-sized keys.
+Some feel that it has smaller keys, compared to those on a normal keyboard. if you’re an adult go for normal-sized keys.
 But for kids, it’s a fun little keyboard with fairly good sound quality.

+Most feel that its sturdy.
 The kids have handled it roughly, stepped on it, and it still works fine even after a year.
 Make sure you get the adapter as it saves money (compared to the batteries).
-Read all reviews…

 - 44 mini keys, not touch sensitive keys